utkuertunc/Spring-Async-AOP-Logger-CustomAnnotation/README.md

-# Working Asynchronous and loggig with Custom AOP Annotation
+# Working Asynchronous and logging with Custom AOP Annotation

 This project has three main goals => Logging with AOP, processing asynchronous and thread safe.